Introduction to waste management

 Hippos are made from a thicker type of plastic than some other bags in their 13-gallon league and have reinforced bottom seams to avoid breakage at the critical points where plastic bags tend to tear.
 Each bag has two handles.

-Here is how the hippo is used for nomadic human waste management.
+Here is how the hippo is used for human waste management.

-1. The nomad uncovers their body in preparation to expel waste.
+1. Uncover the body in preparation to expel waste.

-2. The nomad grabs the hippo handles and positions the open bag behind and below him, a handle on each side of the body.
+2. Grab the hippo handles and positions the open bag in back, a handle on each side of the body.

-3. The bag opening is positioned so that as solid waste exits the body it enters the bag.
+3. Position bag opening so that as solid waste exits it enters the bag.

-4. The nomad bends their knees and proceeds to expel the waste into the bag.
+4. Bend the knees and proceed to expel the waste into the bag.
 The body cleanup material, typically paper, is also deposited into the bag.

 5. The bag is closed and set aside.